 If we find your film to be a good fit for our collection, Kristin will then ask you to forward a screener copy and a press-kit.
 The evaluation process takes about one month.

-ro*co films educational handles educational and non-theatrical distribution, as opposed to consumer DVD or home video distribution.
+A: ro*co films educational handles educational and non-theatrical distribution, as opposed to consumer DVD or home video distribution.
 Our programs come with public performance rights, which is the right to show the film in a public setting.
 This does NOT include the right to show the film on television or online, only the right to show the film in public to any audience where the projector and audience are in the same room.

 Our main customers are educational institutions who will use the film within the campus community for years.
 Unlike textbooks, faculty and teachers seldom assign DVDs for their students to buy.
 When you buy these programs, remember that a good portion of the price is returned to the producer in royalties, helping them to recoup production costs and/or invest in new projects.

-ro*co films DVDs are formatted to be ALL-REGION, so they should play perfectly fine on DVD players around the world.
+A: ro*co films DVDs are formatted to be ALL-REGION, so they should play perfectly fine on DVD players around the world.

-We want to make sure that your have a wonderful and successful viewing experience, so please inform us of any problems you experience when watching our films on DVD.
+A: We want to make sure that your have a wonderful and successful viewing experience, so please inform us of any problems you experience when watching our films on DVD.
 We do recommend that before contacting ro*co films about viewing issues, you take the following steps:

 1. Research the DVD player model you are using to identify any compatibility issues that could be responsible for the problems you are experiencing.

 2. If you are playing the DVD on a computer, try using a different software program.

 3. Carefully examine the data (non-label) side of the disc.
 Often times gently wiping the surface of the disc with a clean soft cloth or rag can remove minor dirt from the disc surface and correct the problem.

 4. If there are fingerprint marks on the CD surface, dip a soft cloth in rubbing alcohol or water and gently wipe the surface.